razifyusof/razifyusof.github.io/README.md

 ## Projects
 ### 1) UTM Design Thinking Project - Government Clinics Appointment & Medicine Box System
+### 1. Empathize
+Interview video
+<br><be>

+### 2. Define
+Synthesize the information gathered to identify the core problem.

+**Problem Statement:**
+"Elderly individuals face challenges in consistently accessing and managing their medications due to mobility issues, memory lapses, and dependency on hospital visits, which reduces their quality of life and independence."

+**Design Goal:**
+"Create a smart medicine box that ensures easy, accessible, and timely medication management, empowering elderly users to manage their health independently while keeping caregivers and healthcare providers informed."

 ### 2) Azure Solution Architect - Design authentication and authorization solutions for Tailwind Traders
 ### Requirements